1. What is the travel rule?

 8. What happens if I do not have the information you are seeking for the receiving wallet?

 This information will be required in order to proceed with the withdrawal.
-If you are not sure about the information, please contact the support of the receiving platform/wallet for further information.
+If you are unsure about the requirements, please contact the support of the receiving platform/wallet for further information.

 9. Will this only be required for when withdrawing a certain amount, if so what is that limit?